class

 Overriding compiled-in resources

 For shorter turnaround times when iterating on compiled-in resources it's possible to override them at runtime using overrideGroup().
-That way you won't need to wait for a recompilation, relink and restart of the application when making changes — instead you tell the application itself to fetch the data from the same location the resource compiler would, by pointing it to the original resource.conf
+That way you won't need to wait for a recompilation, relink and restart of the application when making changes — instead you tell the application to fetch the data at runtime from the same location the resource compiler would, by pointing it to the original resources.conf

-Resource instance created after this point will parse the configuration file and fetch the data from there, or fall back to the compiled-in resource on error.
-The files get cached for the lifetime of a particular Resource instance, any subsequent changes in files thus get picked up only next time an instance is created.
+Resource instances created after that point will parse the configuration file and fetch the data from there, falling back to the compiled-in resources if the files are not found in the override or if there's an error.
+The files get cached for the lifetime of a particular Resource instance, any subsequent changes in files thus get picked up only next time a Resource instance is created.

 Memory access and operation complexity